posted Dec 15, 2020, 9:03 PM by Lorna Shapiro

 Maria, who many of you know from shopping here, was asked by a grandchild to make her a mask with a tongue sticking out.

-So, after some thinking about it, and some sketching of alternatives, Maria came up with the mask you see here on the right.
+So, after some thinking and sketching of alternatives, Maria came up with the mask you see here on the right.

 I pass this on just in case any of you might have a grandchild of your own who would like such a specimen.

-On the beautiful side of the ledger, a customer came in with some handwork she had been working on, having learned the technique in France.
-She was working with silk and the piece was incredible.
-I tried to capture it with a few photos and all I can say is that this will give you some idea of the delicacy and beauty of her work, but doesn’t approach capturing just how lovely it was.
+On the beautiful side of the ledger, a customer came in with some handwork she had been working on.
+She learned her technique in France, and she had worked her piece with silk.
+It was incredible.
+I tried to capture it with a few photos, and all I can say is that, though the image will give you some idea of the delicacy and beauty of her work, it doesn’t approach capturing just how lovely it was.

 Isabelle has been creating this quilt top using fabrics she acquired in her travels in India.
-She used as her background fabric a Nani Iro linen by Kokka and it gives both depth and subtle variation that is perfect for this eclectic set of fabric.
+She used as her background fabric a Nani Iro linen by Kokka.
+This gives both depth and subtle variation that is perfect for this eclectic set.

 She has taken her time on this project, putting up pieces, moving them around, and gradually coming to a layout that pleases her.

-I really think that it is good for us to take our time with a quilt, not racing always for the finish line.
-Instead, taking time to enjoy the process and explore the possibilities just as Isabelle has here.
+I believe it is good to take our time with a quilt, instead of racing for the finish line.
+We can, and should, enjoy the process and explore the possibilities just as Isabelle has here.

-And speaking of great jobs, Susan who works here with me many days has just completed this Frankie shirt using the new Warehouse District cotton.
+And speaking of great jobs, Susan, who has been working here with me for many days, has just completed this Frankie shirt using the new Warehouse District cotton.
 The finishing details on this pattern are lovely and make it much more than just another shirt.

-One of the things that always pleases me is seeing a pattern I’ve created being taken and interpreted by someone else.
+One thing that always pleases me is seeing a pattern I’ve created being taken and interpreted by someone else.
 This is one of those cases.